 Vehicle to Environment (V2E) consists of communication between the connected car and its dynamically changing environment (which includes other vehicles, cyclists, and pedestrians) as well as communication between the car and its static environment (such as traffic signals, tolling systems, electronic parking, and roads).
-Some tier-one automotive companies and technology start-ups have shown active interest in V2E, especially regarding safety use cases, and have been leading at the forefront of innovation.
+Some tier-one automotive companies and technology start-ups have shown an active interest in V2E, especially regarding safety use-cases, and have been leading at the forefront of innovation.

 Vehicle to User (V2U) refers to communication between the car and its occupants, including the driver.
 This communication is related to infotainment and personalization of the travel experience.
 Several auto OEMs are focused on V2U with the primary goal of creating an experience for the occupant of the car that extends the human’s digital experience from the home and workplace into the car.

 The major difference between V2E and V2U is in the regulatory and network constraints.
 A tighter regulatory framework compared to V2U – as any slipup can have serious repercussions on public safety, governs V2E communication such as V2V and V2I that focuses on alerts or safety-related messages.
 Messages related to safety cannot be dropped, and so that puts additional constraints on the communication protocol and the network itself.
 For the same reason, the network needs to have low latency and a minimum delay.
 Unlike V2E, V2U is not intended to address time-critical applications, as most applications are meant for infotainment and convenience (except perhaps for emergency calls from the car).
 Hence, regulatory and network requirements are not as critical for V2U as in V2E.